instagibbs/bolts/XX-eltoo-transactions.md

 where EXPR =

-FIXME: define the key ordering correctly with the sorting `<locktime+1>` OP_CLTV OP_DROP 0 0<pubkey1> OP_CHECKSIGADD 0<pubkey2> OP_CHECKSIGADD 2 OP_EQUAL`
+`<locktime+1>` OP_CLTV OP_DROP 0 0<pubkey1> OP_CHECKSIGADD 0<pubkey2> OP_CHECKSIGADD 2 OP_EQUAL`

 and where `signature_for_pubkey1 and `signature_for_pubkey1` use SIGHASH_SINGLE|ANYPREVOUTANYSCRIPT.